Planning your trip

 4. Always carry extra water and stay well hydrated.

-Potable water is available at drive-in campgrounds (McDonald and Prior Centennial) and at Sidney Spit only.
+Potable water is only available at drive-in campgrounds (SMONEĆTEN (McDonald) and Prior Centennial).

 5. Important Bulletins